IFB Gaming

 This Christmas, as we embrace the joy of giving, let’s remember the power of connection.
 Together, we can continue to address digital exclusion and data poverty, ensuring a brighter, more inclusive future for all.

-Bridging the Digital Divide: Exploring Data Poverty and Its Impact
+Exploring Data Poverty and Its Impact

 People experiencing data poverty may face barriers to accessing essential online services, educational resources, job opportunities, healthcare information, and social connections.
 Data poverty can exacerbate existing inequalities and limit individuals’ ability to fully benefit from digital technologies for personal, social, and economic development.